 And I’ve only gotten like, two or three irritable emails about it.

-- Members of The Novelry can enjoy a live session with Alix E. Harrow.
+- Members of The Novelry can enjoy a recorded writing class with Alix E. Harrow.
 Sign up to one of our creative writing courses today!